 On black and dark axolotls like mels and wilds, the toe tips are white.

-There is some debate about whether or not
+There is some debate about whether or not this indicates sexual maturity.

 4. Witness Breeding